Recruiting Services: The Differences Between RPO Vs. Retained Search

-Which Recruiting Model is Best for Your Organization?
+Which Recruitment Services Model is Best for Your Business?

 Recruitment Process Outsourcing (RPO)

-In a Recruitment Process Outsourcing (RPO) arrangement, your organization delegates all or part of the recruitment process to us.
-Our recruiters function as an extension of your internal Human Resources department, and as such, we not only assist you in placing the right people in your positions but also work with you to strategically improve your recruiting program.
-Our recruiters act as consultants with the goal of ensuring your talent acquisition initiatives are efficient and result in good hires.
+In a Recruitment Process Outsourcing (RPO) services contract, your business would delegate all or a part of the recruitment process to the recruiting firm you partner with.
+At Helios, we would pair you with a dedicated recruiter (or team of recruiters depending upon the number of open positions) who would serve as an extension of your internal Human Resources/Recruiting department.
+We not only assist you in recruiting and hiring the right people in your positions, but we also work with you to strategically improve your recruiting program.
+Our certified recruiters are Talent Acquisition consultants who will partner with you to ensure your recruiting function is efficient and effective for your business goals.

 In an RPO model, we have the expertise and the bandwidth to work on multiple positions simultaneously, to proactively source, and to build candidate pipelines.
 Your organization “owns” the candidates that are sourced via an RPO arrangement, so we are essentially expanding your candidate database.